 Guidelines for genetic testing in people diagnosed with colorectal cancer

-Up to 10% of people diagnosed with colorectal cancer have an inherited mutation that caused their cancer.
-There are national guidelines that outline who should consider genetic counseling and testing for an inherited mutation linked to cancer.
+Up to 10% of people diagnosed with colorectal cancer have an that caused their cancer.
+There are national guidelines that outline who should consider genetic counseling and testing for an linked to cancer.

-Genetic testing for an inherited mutation is also recommended for people diagnosed with colorectal cancer who have any of the following:
+Genetic counseling and testing for an is also recommended for people diagnosed with colorectal cancer who have any of the following:

-You may benefit from additional genetic counseling and expanded genetic testing if you had genetic testing in the past, you tested negative, and the following applies to you:
+People with colorectal cancer may benefit from additional genetic counseling and expanded genetic testing if they had genetic testing in the past, tested negative, and:

-Colorectal cancer survivors and those in treatment should speak with a genetics expert to see if testing is right for them.
+All colorectal cancer survivors and those in treatment should speak with a genetics expert to decide if genetic testing is right for them.

 Genetic testing for relatives of people who have been diagnosed with colorectal cancer

-Genetic counseling and testing is also recommended for anyone with a first-degree or second-degree relative who has been diagnosed with colorectal cancer before age 50.
+Genetic counseling and testing is also recommended for anyone with a first-degree or who has been diagnosed with colorectal cancer before age 50.

-See our sections Testing Guidelines by Cancer Type and Genetic Testing for People Who Have Never Been Diagnosed with Cancer for additional guideline information.
+See our section Genetic Testing for People Who Have Never Been Diagnosed with Cancer for additional guideline information.